SE-Bench: Benchmarking Self-Evolution with Knowledge Internalization: Analysis and Insight

 We then systematically revert each component to its standard GRPO setting to identify the bottleneck.
 Reverting to standard RL hyperparameters (\textbf{w/o Larger LR/BSZ}), drops performance to 31.7\%, but the model \textit{still learns}, indicating that optimization efficiency is affected rather than fundamental capability.
 In sharp contrast, the training objective and advantage formulation prove critical.
 Reintroducing the PPO clipping mechanism (\textbf{w/ PPO Clip Loss}) causes immediate collapse to \textbf{0\%}.
 Similarly, reintroducing the standard normalized advantage (\textbf{w/ GRPO Advantage}), which introduces negative reinforcement signals, also results in a total collapse to \textbf{0\%}.

-This isolates the failure to two specific "safety" mechanisms in standard RL.
-First, Clipping prevents internalization.
-Internalizing a new vocabulary item (e.g., mapping \texttt{np.mean} to \texttt{zwc.kocito}) requires a radical shift in probability mass, effectively a "trust region violation."
-By penalizing large shifts, the clipping term actively prevents the model from encoding new definitions.
+This isolates the failure to two specific “safety” mechanisms in standard RL.
+First, clipping prevents internalization.
+Internalizing a new vocabulary item (e.g., mapping \texttt{np.mean} to \texttt{zwc.kocito}) requires a substantial shift in probability mass.
+However, the clipping mechanism penalizes such large updates, effectively suppressing the model’s ability to assign higher probability to newly introduced tokens.
+As a result, the model is hindered from encoding new definitions.

 Second, standard normalized advantage generates negative signals for below-average responses.
 In the fragile early stages of memorization, these negative gradients likely erase tentative associations before they can solidify.
 The concrete underlying mechanisms impacting this internalization process remain an interesting direction for future work, and \benchmark provides a clean test-bed for it.

-\begin{takeaway} Standard RL cannot internalize new knowledge within context.
-Its clipping mechanism and negative gradient prevent the parameter shifts required to encode new knowledge. \end{takeaway}